satvikk/satvikk.github.io/resume/resume.md

 - Used Causal Inference principles to balance data and determined that superhosts are indeed more profitable.

 <p style="text-align:left;margin:0; padding-top:0;">
-    AWS Cloud Tweet Generator
+    AWS Powered Tweet Generator.
     <span style="float:right; margin-bottom:0;">
         <i>Fall 2021</i>
     </span>
 </p>

-- Engineered an AWS cloud solution to generate new artificial tweets everyday based on relevant current topics.
+- Implemented and dockerized NLP model to retrain on fresh daily data and deployed to generate trend-relevant tweets.
-- Implemented an NLP model that trains on newly scraped and cleaned everyday data costing less than $1/month.
+- Engineered AWS cloud solution to schedule NLP docker containers to run everyday.
+Brought down costs to < $1/month.
 - Used AWS services: Lambda, S3, EC2, ECR, and Batch.
 The pipeline was deployed using Infrastructure as Code (AWS CDK).

 <p style="text-align:left;margin:0; padding-top:0;">